alphamikle/el/README.md

 ### 🛠️ Methods of using

-As you saw above - **el** brings a lot of methods to retrieve localization content.
+As you saw above - **el** brings several methods to retrieve localization content.
 They all splits into two groups: type safe and not.

-The first group - is recommended to use and the second - only if it is really necessary or if you want to retrieve localizations dynamically (by combining variables, for example), or...if you want to change the translation library at your app
+The first group - is recommended to use and the second - only if it is really necessary or if you want to retrieve localizations dynamically (by combining variables, for example), or...if you want to change the translation library at your app.

 ```dart
 typedef Greetings = String Function({required String username});